sekulovskin/simBgms/README.md

 ## Description

-The `simBgms` package in R provides a simplified approach to running simulation studies for Bayesian graphical modeling.
-Typically, researchers want to make decisions about sample size, number of observations, and the specific choices of prior distributions to use.
-With this package, users can easily simulate data for Markov random field models and then estimate these models using the `bgms` and `BDgraph` packages in R. The package streamlines the process of running simulation studies, eliminating the need for advanced programming skills.
-In addition, the package provides the ability to parallelize model estimation, which increases computational efficiency.
+The `simBgms` package in R offers a streamlined approach to conducting simulation studies for Bayesian graphical models.
+Researchers often need to make decisions about sample size, number of observations, and choice of prior distributions prior to collecting and analyzing their empricial data.
+This package allows users to easily simulate data for Markov random field models and estimate these models using the `bgms` and `BDgraph` packages in R. It simplifies the process of running simulation studies, removing the necessity for advanced programming skills.
+Additionally, the package supports parallelized model estimation, enhancing computational efficiency.

 **Please note** that there has been an update to the options for simulating the data!
-Therefore, readers who come to this site as a result of reading Sekulovski et al. (2024) should refer to the updated documentation.
+Therefore, readers who come to this site as a result of reading Sekulovski et al. (2024) should refer to the updated package documentation.

 ## Key Features